jamestthompson3/nimblef/README.md

 * Smartcase search by default
 * Blazingly fast &trade;

+# Installation

+You need to have the nim compiler installed on your machine.
+Compile with the command `nim c -d:release -o:nf nimblef.nim` from the root folder.

+Add the path containing the recently compiled binary to your `$PATH`

 # Usage

 Use `nf` to recursively search all files in the current directory.
 If no arguments are given, nimblef will list all files.